strahinjaajvaz/lt-cc/README.md

 - If this was a larger application, I'd have used Cypress for E2E testing.
 - Normalizing the css with something like [Normalize.css](https://necolas.github.io/normalize.css/).
-- Probably would build it with Next.Js for SEO optimization.
+- If this was an application for production, I'd go with Next.js for SEO optimization.

+## Tests

+To run the tests, use `pnpm test`

 ## Deployed